 See how a game-changing mobile application called ChildGrowthMonitor, uses smartphones with infrared cameras and machine learning technology to measure millions of malnourished children in Asia.
 Not only is the application a social innovation by its applied use of Artificial Intelligence in the child health measurement and nutrition sector, but specifically this application (which will be used by community health or senior practitioners) will lead to better social service provisions for children and mothers especially in the rural areas.
 Because the application simplifies the capturing of better and more accurate data on children’s nutritional status, dramatically reduces the cost of measurement, and due to mobility, allows for rapid deployment to the remotest of locations, provides the necessary hard evidence which enables better planning and resource provisions to those most in need.

 Join Civil Society Academy, Welthungerhilfe, and Impact Hub and hundreds of other innovators by submitting your disruptive social innovation ideas to the Inaugural Social Innovation Challenge 2019 in Africa and Asia.

 Let 2019 be the change you want to see.
 As Rev. Dr. Martin Luther King once reminded us, “how soon not now, becomes never”.

 About the Author:

 Ayanda Ntombela is an Innovation champion with big dreams of a world without Hunger, where personal dignity is valued and all can live their best lives.
-He strongly believes that only through fundamental disruptive innovation can radical system change in our lifetime come to fruition.
-Working alongside other dedicated social pioneers at the interception between private, public and third sector, he advocates and prototype social innovations with exponential impact.
+He strongly believes that only through fundamental disruptive innovation can radical system change in our life come to fruition.
+Working alongside other dedicated social pioneers at the interception between private, public, and third sector, he advocates and prototypes social innovations with exponential impact.
 He currently works for German NGO powerhouse Welthungerhilfe and is mostly seen in and around Berlin.